singhsynergy/create-service-principal/README.md

 >**NOTE:** A service principal have two types: password-based and certificate-based.
 This topic only covers the password-based service principal.

-# Create a Service Principal using Azure CLI 2.0
+# 1 Create a Service Principal using Azure CLI

 The easiest way to create the Service Principal is with the Azure CLI.
 You can [install Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) in the system of your preference.

-# Create a Service Principal using Azure CLI 1.0

-## 1.1 Install Azure CLI 1.0
+## 1.1 Install and Configure Azure CLI

 Install and configure Azure CLI following the documentation [**HERE**](http://azure.microsoft.com/en-us/documentation/articles/xplat-cli/).

-The following commands in this topic are based on Azure CLI version `0.9.18`.

-## 1.2 Configure Azure CLI 1.0
+## 1.2 Login to Azure Account

-### 1.2.2 Login

 ```
-#Enter your Microsoft account credentials when prompted.
 azure login
 ```